f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

     }

 The next step is to add physical interfaces into the LAG group.
 Interfaces will be added to the aggregate-id that was created in the previous step.
-In this case interfaces 1.0 and 2.0 will be added to the LAG called **Arista** and interfaces 8.0 and 9.0 will be added to the interface called **HA-Interconnect**.
+In this case, interfaces 1.0 and 2.0 will be added to the LAG called **Arista** and interfaces 8.0 and 9.0 will be added to the interface called **HA-Interconnect**.

 .. code-block:: bash